x3art/x3t/xscriptcat/README.md

  - In the root of the repository add (or edit) a `.gitattributes` file with the following line:

     addon/scripts/*.xml	diff=xscript

- - In every cloned copy of the repository (this would be a terrible security risk if it happened automatically) edit .git/config and add:
+ - In every cloned copy of the repository (this would be a terrible security risk if it happened automatically) edit .git/config and add: (Edit the path to where the binary was installed)

     [diff "xscript"]
         textconv = $HOME/go/bin/xscriptcat.exe

-   (Edit the PATH to where the binary was installed)

  - Now every diff of MSCI scripts will show what source code changed instead of the xml mess it is hidden behind.